 The Cost of Brexit

-Eight years since the referendum, and four years since we officially left the EU, we know that Brexit has been deeply damaging for the UK.
+Nearly nine years since the referendum, and five years since we officially left the EU, we know that Brexit has been deeply damaging for the UK.
 But do we know just how much Brexit has cost us?
 With so many figures floating about, it can be hard to know where to look and what to trust.
-So to make thing...
+So to make...

 Youth Mobility Scheme